 Does this describe your pain?

-- Muscle spasms in the front or back of your leg or hip
+- Muscle spasms in the your leg or hip

 - Sudden, severe pain followed by weeks of lesser pain and soreness